JanKalin/zcutils/README.md

 $ sudo apt-get python-matplotlib python-prettytable python-scipy
 ```

-## Installing and running
+## Installing
 Fetch the repository
 ```
 $ git clone https://github.com/JanKalin/zcutils.git
 ```

+## Running `miningrate.py`

-When executed, the script will check the latest 10000 transactions (by default) for mined TAZ and generate some statistics.
+When executed, the script will check the latest 10000 transactions (by default)
-It is also possible to generate a graph of mining data.
+for mined TAZ/ZEC and generate some statistics.
+It is also possible to
+generate a graph of mining data.
 Run `zcutils/miningrate.py -h` for help.

 An example of running the script with the default parameters:
 ```